1

 26

-The boy picked up the air rifle again and this time aimed earnestly at the target.
+The boy picked up the air rifle again and this time took careful aim at the targets.

-Three shots, four shots, five shots—but not a single target fell.
+Three shots, four shots, five shots—yet not a single target fell.

 The boy reluctantly took out a silver coin and left the shop.

-At first, in the dimness, only a square shape could be seen.
+At first, only a square object could be seen in the dim light.

-At first, in the dimness, only a square shape could be seen.
+At first, only a square object could be seen in the dim light.

-Within it, this square object appeared to suddenly light up, and beside it these words began to float: above, "Park District 6," below, "Night Watch Station."
+Within that dimness, this square object appeared to suddenly light up, and alongside it floated up these characters: above was “Park 6th District,” below was “Night Guard Station.”

-The upper sign was white within black, the lower one red within black.
+The upper one was white within black, the lower one red within black.

 28